sourcegraph/handbook/content/product/onboarding/index.md

 Remember:

-- Sourcegraph is an [open company](../../../company/open_source_open_company.md).
+- Sourcegraph is an [open company](../../../company/index.md#sourcegraph-open-product-open-company-open-source).
 Everything here at Sourcegraph is public unless there is a very good reason for it to be private.
+   - One of our values is to be [open and transparent](../../../company/values.md#open-and-transparent)
    - Good reasons for things to be private: sensitive customer information, sensitive personal information
    - If you see a "request permission" page for some doc or other resource, it is a mistake.
 Just ask to be granted access to it (and make a PR to update the handbook so the next person starting is granted access to that system).
 - Unlike at many companies, it is OK (and important) to call out when we did something poorly or when something doesn't go well (e.g., a sales pitch falls flat).
 That helps us be real and do it better in the future.